QUEST Teacher Preparation Program – An Accelerated, Combined Degree (BA/BS-MAT)

 • General Education Requirements – as per University Requirements

-• Major Requirements – as per requirements for specific major
+• Major Requirements – as per the requirements for the specific major

 • QUEST (EDUC) Requirements – common/foundation courses are listed below.
-Specific track requirements listed on program page.
+Specific track requirements are listed on the program page.

 Year 1